- The different types of menus and how to choose the right one for your business

 Menu engineering is designing menus that are both profitable and appealing to customers.
-Menu engineering can be a powerful tool for restaurant owners looking to maximize profits without sacrificing customer satisfaction when done correctly.
+Menu engineering can be a powerful tool for restaurant operators looking to maximize profits without sacrificing customer satisfaction when done correctly.

 Ghost kitchens provide a great opportunity for restaurants to use menu engineering to boost sales.
-By focusing on the most popular items, restaurants can create menus that appeal to customers and help maximize profits in the vast restaurant industry.
+By focusing on the most popular items, full service restaurants can create menus that appeal to customers and help maximize profits in the vast restaurant industry.

 The different types of menus and how to choose the right one for your business